Massachusetts Horticultural Society: Elm Bank

 Since 2001 the society's headquarters have been at the Elm Bank Horticulture Center (36 acres) in Wellesley.
 The 36 acre encompass multiple gardens including an acre-sized one designed by prominent UK plantsman Adrian Bloom.
-Other gardens include the Weezie's Children's Garden, an Italianate Garden, a floral and vegetable trial garden run as part of the All-America Selection group, and specialty gardens built around rhododendron, daylilies, herbs and native plants.
+Other gardens include the Weezie's Children's Garden, an Italianate Garden, a floral and vegetable trial garden run as part of the All-American Selections group, and specialty gardens built around rhododendron, daylilies, herbs and native plants.

+Horticulture Magazine

 Financial difficulties

 In 2008 the society found itself in financial difficulty.
 Following revelation that then-new executive director Bob Feige had spent three days in jail the year before for failing to pay employees at a former business he owned, the trustees began a detailed review of the books which revealed the organization to be "essentially broke and facing a stack of bills with no way to pay them."
 Feige resigned after the trustees presented the facts, but it was apparent that problems were building over a number of years due to overspending.
 In 2002 the society sold $5.25 million of rare books and prints to raise cash, at which time the Massachusetts Attorney General strongly advised the society to educate its trustees on sound financial practices.
 In order to conserve cash the society decided to not hold the New England Spring Flower Show in 2009 for the first time since 1871, opting instead for a truncated event in downtown Boston called 'Blooms".

-In September 2009, MassHort announced that it would incorporate "Blooms" as part of the Boston Flower & Garden Show, produced by the Paragon Group, Inc., a privately-held events marketing group.
+In September 2009, MassHort announced that it would incorporate "Blooms" as part of the Boston Flower & Garden Show, produced by the Paragon Group, Inc., a privately held events marketing group.
 That show took place in March 2010 at the Seaport World Trade Center.
 MassHort took responsibility for two floral design competitions, amateur horticulture competition, Ikebana displays, plant society displays and one day of lectures.
 In its May 2010 newsletter, 'The Leaflet', MassHort described the venture as 'financially successful'.
 Also in its May 2010 newsletter, MassHort reported it had reached agreement with the bulk of its remaining creditors by selling off an additional group of books from its collection.